dante-ferr/ai-delver-client/README.md

   Builds and starts the Docker containers in detached mode.
 Automatically runs update-submodules and ensure-env first.

 - `make run`
-  Runs the main application.
+  Runs the full application.
 Automatically runs update-submodules and ensure-env first.
   You can specify an entry point by setting ENTRYPOINT:

   - `make run ENTRYPOINT=game` runs the game application
   - `make run ENTRYPOINT=ai` runs the AI application
-  - Default (no ENTRYPOINT) runs main.py
+  - Default (no ENTRYPOINT) runs main.py, which executes the editor app

 - `make run-ai`
   Only runs the intelligence container, without making it detached.
-Mainly used in a separate terminal to allow the dev to see the container's internal logs.
+Mainly used in a separate terminal to allow the developer to see the container's internal logs.

 - `make run-main`
   Only runs the main application, without executing the docker container.

-The run script performs these steps:

-1. Starts the AI module using Docker Compose
-2. Runs the specified application (game/ai/main)
-3. Stops the AI module containers when done

 ```